MicrosoftDocs/bot-docs/articles/bot-framework-publish-deploy.md

 > [!NOTE]
 > If you have not yet registered the bot in the Bot Framework Developer Portal, you can populate **MICROSOFT_APP_ID** and **MICROSOFT_APP_PASSWORD**
 > with temporary (placeholder) values for now.
-> Once you register your bot, return to the Azure Portal and update these values with the **App ID** and **App Secret** that you acquire during the registration process.
+> Once you register your bot, return to the Azure Portal and update these values with the **App ID** and **App Password** values that you acquire during the registration process.

 ![Enter your Bot Framework App ID and App Secret into Azure settings](media/azure-secrets.png)